BYUHPC/sci-comp-course/readings/concurrency-and-parallelism.md

 #### Chef B: Fully Sequential Processing

 In contrast to Chef A, Chef B follows a strictly sequential approach, completing one task entirely before moving on to the next.
-Because of this, Chef B does not engage in concurrent execution.
+However, this approach is viable in this scenario because Chef B’s tasks do not involve long cooking or baking processes that require waiting.
 This method can be directly compared to a single-threaded process in computing, where a program runs linearly without switching between tasks.
-While this approach is simple and avoids the overhead of task switching, it does not take advantage of parallel execution and thus may not be the most efficient method in a high-demand system.
+While this approach is simple and avoids the overhead of task switching, it does not take advantage of concurrent execution and thus may not be the most efficient method in a high-demand system.

 #### Chef C: High-Frequency Task Switching